abrahamprz/abrahamprz/README.md

 - 👋 Hi, I’m @AbrahamPrz
-- 👀 I’m interested in videogames and AI
+- 👀 I’m interested in AI and videogames
-- 🌱 I’m currently learning AI with Python
+- 🌱 I’m currently learning about Reinforcement Learning and NLP with Python
 - 💞️ I’m looking to collaborate on AI and videogame projects

 <!---